0.0.5 (26/6/2020)

 plugin :rodauth do enable :oauth is_authorization_server? false authorization_server_url "https://auth-server" end

-It requires the authorization to implement the server metadata endpoint (/.well-known/oauth-authorization-server
+It requires the authorization to implement the server metadata endpoint (/.well-known/oauth-authorization-server), and if using JWS, the JWKs URI endpoint (unless oauth_jwt_public_key is defined).

 -